Resource Binding

 });

-Then bind it to the api
+Then bind it to the site from our example.

 And you can access the value in your function.